steegosaur/codestats.lua/README.md

 Note that using the wrong language option may result in undesirable results.
 Use at own risk.

+Languages can be specified, added and tweaked by modifying `langs.lua`.
 For a list of the currently enabled languages, use

     ./codestats.lua --help